 We also look at the Chinese legal situation.
-The Chinese legal system is comprehensive but new laws take many years to implement and are implemented inconsistently in different areas.
+The Chinese legal system is comprehensive but new laws take many years to implement and are implemented inconsistently in different areas, and sometimes capaigns are done with little warning to weed out manufacturers who dont meassure up.
 Scandic Sourcing has practical experience of production management in China and knows what areas the government are promoting and what is common practice in the industry.
 We balance this with common sense from a western perspective to give you an effective program.

 Why is a third party inspection needed?